commonpike/Nox/README.md

 Nox
 ===

-Nodes &amp; relations persistency layer
+A nodes &amp; relations abstraction layer in php